Testing and exporting your emails with BEE Pro

 Please note that images over 1 MB (or 1000 KB) will not populate in your ZIP folder, and will remain hosted on BEE Pro.
 To prevent this, resize your image to a smaller file size before you upload the image to the BEE Pro file manager.

-This is a good option if you need the message to be more portable.
+This is a good option if you need the email to be more portable.
 That is, you don't want to have to worry about uploading images to another application.

 In that case, you will be leaving the images hosted in BEE Pro and they will be delivered to recipients of your emails using the fast CloudFront content delivery network.
-Please note that charges may apply if you exceed 10GB of total image data transferred in a billing period.
+Please note that charges may apply if you exceed your data transfer allowance in a billing period.

 Are you having problems downloading?